 Attendees will have a lot to experience with on-demand shopping available as they cruise through the aisles.
 There’s an array of options that await them, including specialty food products, holiday gift options, book signings, and taking in live demos from James Beard honored chefs.
 This event is organized by E.J.
 Krause & Associates.

-[Related video: Swizzle Chill TV at RAMMYS 2018 with Chiko, The Daily Dish, Clarity:]
+[Related video: Swizzle Chill TV at RAMMYS 2018 with Backstage Winners Interviews]

-Erik Bruner-Yang, of Maketto; Vikram Sunderam, of Rasika and Bindaas, and Michael Schlow, of The Riggsby and Alta Strada, will also be in attendance; along with other regional Beard-honored winners and nominees.
-Cooking classes will also be supported by chefs from Sur la Table.
+Erik Bruner-Yang, of Maketto; Vikram Sunderam, of Rasika and Bindaas, and Michael Schlow, of The Riggsby and Alta Strada, will also be on the big stage; along with other regional Beard-honored winners and nominees.
+Cooking classes will be conducted by chefs from Sur la Table.

 At the BBQ Bash on Saturday, December 1, top barbecue restaurants and pitmasters will be on hand to provide tips and insights on grilling and trends.
 Sunday will be a true barbecue-style celebration, erected around the Grand Tasting Pavilion, benefiting the organization SOME (So others might eat), The Pavilion will feature more than 50 restaurants dishing out barbecue bites that are sweet, savory or a combination of.